Viale Guido baccelli 70

 Davide, Valter, Eleonora Rossi and Renato Guttuso

-The transfer to the Baths of Caracalla was not a desired change but a necessity.
-The structural, conservative and complete restoration of the Ara Coeli building forced us to consider “even” abandoning the activity.
-It seemed impossible to find another location with the characteristics we were used to.
+The relocation to the Terme di Caracalla was not an intentional change but a necessity.
+The structural, conservative and complete restoration of the Ara Coeli, obliged us to consider "even" abandoning our activity.
+It seemed impossible to find another location with the characteristics to which we were accustomed.

 After some time, I realize the damage that had been done to us and the arrogant way in which it was carried out towards us, a real wickedness, not entirely explainable at that time, but today understandable because strangely they appeared, behind the negotiation, characters and performers that we have found in recent years, the same people responsible for economic and financial disasters that have involved thousands of investors in their crashes.

 It was a close friend, the architect Edoardo Monaco who, upon returning from a visit to the studio of Capogrossi, thought of passing by the Baths of Caracalla to show us an abandoned farmhouse.
 An acquaintance of his had rented it for some time, without being able to obtain permits for the renovations.